-The payload is appended with CRC32C of itself, same as UDP.
+The payload is appended with CRC32C of itself, the same as UDP.

-It has been demonstrated that UAVCAN can be leveraged with other transport protocols besides CAN, which is necessary to meet the needs of current and future applications.
-The current specification draft does not limit the protocol’s compatibility with other transports, provided that the range of subject ID is reduced.
+It has been demonstrated that UAVCAN can be leveraged with other transport protocols besides CAN, which is necessary step to meeting the needs of current and future applications.
+The current specification draft does not limit the protocol’s compatibility with other transports provided that the range of subject ID is reduced.